joshuarconcepcion/CS583Game2D/README.md

 Had trouble with pushing to Git since one of my files were really big apparently.
 If you have any questions about the files please let me know!
 I'm not sure if everything pushed properly but it seems so on my end :)

+Also please excuse the art; I am no artist so I just used mostly generated art but I did have to edit it a lot and put together a lot of the menu elements and texts/fonts stuff myself :)

 Here are the changes made from the one-pager:

 - since hotpot is a very “throw everything into one pot”, there is not much actual food prep (like cooking, cutting, etc)